mayankbaluni/HandWrittenImageRetrieval/README.md

 As the project evolves, we plan to incorporate more advanced machine learning models and more robust feature extraction techniques.
 We also aim to develop a user-friendly interface for easy interaction with the system.

 ## Contributing
 We welcome contributions from the community.
-If you're interested in contributing, please read our contribution guidelines (link to contribution guidelines).

 ## Contact
-For any queries or suggestions, feel free to contact me at [mayankbaluni@gmail.com].
+For any queries or suggestions, feel free to contact me at [mayankbaluni@gmail.com]